SME Finance Monitor

 - Between full reports, we publish key data each month based on the previous 3 months rolling data.
 The latest period is the 3 months to the end of June 2020.

-- The 2018 annual report, providing data for 2018 on the regions and devolved nations was published in June 2019
+- The 2019 annual report, providing data for 2019 on the regions and devolved nations was published in July 2020, and provides a baseline for assessing the changes caused by the pandemic in 2020

 On 22 April we published the first of our monthly measures of business sentiment following the outbreak of COVID-19.
 Insights include overall mood, confidence in the Government's response, confidence in business survival when trading is expected to return to normal and to what extent the worst is still to come or now behind us.